Q: Is the Career Intern Program for anyone?

 Q: If they are eligible based on a GPA, should my son/daughter just sign up for the program with their counselor?

 A: No. Students who are eligible need to fill out an application, attain three letters of recommendation, and participate in an interview.
 This is an important part of the selection process and shows the coordinator responsibility and time management skills.
-Applications and recommendation forms are passed out at the assembly at their home school.
-They will also be posted on this sight beginning in January each year.
+The application and educator recommendation forms are available on each high school's website under the COUNSELING tab.

 Q: How long does this process take?